madanyc/workfront-learn.en/help/custom-data/get-started-with-calculated-fields-and-expressions/get-started-with-calculated-fields-and-expressions.md

 exl-id:
 ---
-# Getting started with calculated fields and expressions
+# Get started with calculated fields and expressions

 <!-- **Note**: The expression examples shown are simple and some may be mitigated by fields already supplied by Adobe Workfront.
 However, the examples are used to illustrate the foundational knowledge needed in order to build expressions in Workfront.-->